Epistle of Paul to the Corinthians

 35 And if they will learn any thing, let them ask their husbands at home: for it is a shame for women to speak in the church.

-Topic Paul addressed in Chapter 11 regarding role of women.
+Paul addressed this topic in Chapter 11 regarding role of women.

 36 What? came the word of God out from you? or came it unto you only?